DMCC, the free zone on commodities trade and enterprise, inaugurated the DMCC Coffee Centre on Monday

 Operational since November, the centre is set to become the preferred hub for specialty coffee buyers, traders, roasters and producers.

 Coffee is the one of the world’s most widely consumed hot beverages.
-The global coffee industry is worth an estimated AED367.3 billion, with the industry in the Middle East expected to climb to AED16.2 billion by 2021, according to Euromonitor.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The global coffee industry is worth an estimated AED367.3 billion, with the industry in the Middle East expected to climb to AED16.2 billion by 2021, according to Euromonitor.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.